Kalabasa/htmz/README.md

 - Enable you to load HTML resources within _any element_ in the page.

 Imagine clicking a link, but instead of reloading the whole page, it only updates a relevant portion of the page.
 Think tabbed UIs, dual-pane list-detail layouts, dialogs, in-place editors, and the like.
-Imagine doing these things without having to write client-side scripts or mess with UI frameworks.

 **htmz is a generalisation of HTML frames.** &mdash; Load HTML resources within ~~any frame~~ _any element_ in the page.